 These are in no particular logical or chronological order, and encompass evangelical and Magisterial Protestants — though I start with Reformed and Evangelical authors who take a somewhat more “high view” of the Bible and biblical authority, and then move towards those Protestant thinkers and traditions that are wrestling in a more open and public way with Christian theology in the modern world.

-Protestants and Catholics During the Reformations
+Protestants during the Reformations

 The posts on Martin Luther begin with follow-up post fifteen here, with Luther’s claim that Jesus’ humanity is ubiquitous together with his divinity, because of the communication of properties, so that Jesus’ humanity does not have a “location” like a creaturely body.
 Follow-up post sixteen, here, largely follows the work of Brett Salkeld on the connection between the debates on transubstantiation and the related question of where Jesus’ body is.
 That post outlines some of the general disagreements between Luther, who asserted the ubiquity of Jesus’ body, and Zwingli, who asserted that Jesus’ body was “in heaven” (which I assume meant ‘above the hard dome of the sky’) in a defined location — namely, at the right hand of the Father.
 In follow-up post seventeen we see Luther argue against Zwingli &c. about whether the presence of Jesus’ ascended body could possibly be present in many loaves of bread at the same time, while still being in heaven.
 In follow-up post eighteen, Luther argues that Christ, as God, is ubiquitous, so that he would not need to move from above the dome of the sky to the bread and wine of the Eucharist to be present, but simply needs to make himself manifest in a place; he is not everywhere to be apprehended, though, but only gives himself over in his divinely-instituted signs, such as those of the words of institution at the Eucharist (vi&., “take, eat”, &c.).
 In follow-up post nineteen, we saw Luther say that Jesus was not above the surface of the firmament as though a swallow in its nest, that his ascension only occurred as a sign of Jesus’ divinity, effectively.